speedment/speedment-doc/pages/stream_fundamentals.md

     Stream.of("B", "A", "C" , "B")
         .peek(System.out::print)
 ```
 is a `Stream` with the elements "B", "A", "C" and "B" but, when consumed in its entirety, will print out the text "BACB" as a side effect.
-Note that using side effects in stream are discouraged.
+Note that side effect usage in stream are discouraged.
 Use this operation for debug only.

 ### parallel
 ``` java